cha1n3aw/CremeCalc/README.md

-﻿berry&creme calc! oh, so sweet o_o
+berry&creme calc! oh, so sweet o_o

 here are some screenshots of themes and features:

 ![Screenshot](https://i.imgur.com/jL6Fo63.jpg)